PaulFroehling/phd_proposal_pocs/Readme.md

 <img src="images/encoder_model.png" width="50%">

 ## Ideas for Extension of the Discrete Flow Matching Model of B. Boll et. al. (hd_flow_matching.py)
-A model that encompasses a lot concepts from differential/information geometry is the flow matching model from the paper "https://arxiv.org/pdf/2402.07846" of B. Boll et. al. It reduces the model training to learning a distance in tangent space between randomly sampled start distributions and data samples pulled to the manifold on factorizing discrete distributions.The geometrical aspects are handled completely in pre and postprocessing steps.
+A model that encompasses a lot concepts from differential/information geometry is the flow matching model from the paper "https://arxiv.org/pdf/2402.07846" of B. Boll et. al. It reduces the model training to learning a distance in tangent space between randomly sampled start distributions and data samples pulled to the manifold of factorizing discrete distributions.
+The geometrical aspects are handled completely in pre and postprocessing steps.

 Possible research questions:
 - How can it be extended to scenarios with interdepence between single probability variables